How To Choose A Perfect Domain Name

 5. Register Every Version Of Your Domain Name

-Once you’ve selected and acquired your domain name, the final step is to register the .net and .org versions of that domain along with all of the prominent international variations such as the .co.uk extension.
+Once you have selected and acquired your domain name, the final step is to register the .net and .org versions of that domain along with all of the prominent international variations such as the .co.uk extension.
 Remember that you don’t have to actually use every version of your domain name; you can simply redirect all of the variations back to your primary domain.
 The main purpose here is to protect your trademark and ensure that no one else can ever register a domain similar to yours to take advantage of your brand equity or cause brand confusion.
-You don't want another similar site with a different suffix to ride your coattails to online success or potentially damage your site reputation.
+You don't want another similar site with a different suffix to ride your coattails to online success or potentially damage your site's reputation.
+You may also find registering extensions such as an .io domain will have more of a global appeal, and is an SEO and branding friendly option.

 Domain Domination

-A website domain name is an essential investment.
-It's only becoming more important every year in the digital age.
+A website domain name is an essential investment for any site or web page.
+It is only becoming more important every year in the digital age.
 Keep these 5 rules in mind when you register your domain name.

 Official Bootstrap Business Blog Newest Posts From Mike Schiemer Partners And News Outlets